Sydney-Informatics-Hub/intro-git/notebooks/11_workflows.md

 As a codebase is worked on over time, it will accumulate branches.
 It can be helpful to remove these, so that you're not having to sort through bugfixes from last year when inspecting your repository's branches.

 A branch, in one sense, is nothing more than a set of commits, so once those commits have been merged into another branch, it's safe to delete the branch - we won't lose any history by doing so.

+You might also want to keep certain branches - for example, release branches are a way of being able to switch to a particular state of your codebase's history.

 Let's add another branch to Alice's repository (remembering that branching is a cheap operation):